-Lauren Cipriano is an Associate Professor in Management Science at the Ivey Business School where she is the Canada Research Chair in Healthcare Analytics, Management, and Policy.
+Dr. Lauren Cipriano is a Professor in Management Science at the Ivey Business School where she is the Canada Research Chair in Healthcare Analytics, Management, and Policy.
 She holds cross appointments in the Department of Medicine and the Department of Epidemiology and Biostatistics at the Schulich School of Medicine & Dentistry at Western University.

-Dr. Cipriano’s research expertise focuses on the application of statistics, decision analysis, economics, and operations research to health policy problems.
-She has specific expertise in the economic evaluation of clinical diagnostics and novel therapeutics, resource allocation, and infectious disease policy.
+Dr. Cipriano specializes in applying statistics, decision analysis, economics, and operations research to health policy problems.
+Her research focuses on the economic evaluation of clinical diagnostics and innovative therapeutics, resource allocation, and infectious disease policy.

-Dr. Cipriano has consulted for the World Health Organization, US Veterans Health Administration, US Centers for Medicare and Medicaid Services, the US Institute for Clinical and Economic Review, and the Canadian Agency for Drugs and Technologies in Health (CADTH).
+She has provided consulting services to prominent organizations including the World Health Organization, US Veterans Health Administration, US Centers for Medicare and Medicaid Services, the US Institute for Clinical and Economic Review, and Canada's Drug Agency (formerly, the Canadian Agency for Drugs and Technologies in Health (CADTH)).
 During the pandemic, Dr. Cipriano served on the Ontario COVID-19 Science Advisory Table’s Modelling Consensus Table.

 Dr. Cipriano is the Deputy Editor of the journals Medical Decision Making and MDM Policy & Practice.

-Dr. Cipriano received her MS in Statistics and PhD in Management Science and Engineering from Stanford University.
+Dr. Cipriano earned her MS in Statistics and PhD in Management Science and Engineering from Stanford University.
 She previously worked at the Institute for Technology Assessment at Massachusetts General Hospital.

 Recent Publications